binary-com/deriv-api-docs/docs/core-concepts/api-calls-anatomy/index.md

 }
 ```

-The `residence_list` field is the `method name` for the call and is required, there may be other required fields which are related to type of the request you wanna send. if you want to know more about `Residence List` and other API calls please check them out in [API Explorer](https://api.deriv.com/api-explorer#residence_list).
+The `residence_list` field is the `method name` for the call and is required.
+There may be other required fields which are related to this type of the request you want to send. if you want to know more about `Residence List` and other API calls please check them out in the [API Explorer](https://api.deriv.com/api-explorer#residence_list).

 ### Optional Fields

 Every Call has several `Optional` fields as well, `passthrough` and `req_id` are always part of the request data but you can choose to opt-out and not use them.

-#### Passthrough Field
+#### `passthrough` Field

-Whatever you pass to this field will be returned back to you on `response` object, this can be helpful when you need to simulate stateful flow for your `requests` and `responses`.
+Whatever you pass to this field will be returned back to you inside a `response` object, this can be helpful when you need to simulate a stateful flow for your `requests` and `responses`.

 #### `req_id` Field